mikicz/ucl-photonics-oss-talks/oss.md

 ---

-# Intro to GitHub
+# How to share open source

+- Installable libraries are most commonly shared in repositories
+  - For example PyPI for Python, npmjs for JavaScript
+- Source code is most commonly shared using git
+- Git is a distributed version control system
 - GitHub is the most popular platform for working with git
   - Other popular choices are GitLab and BitBucket
-- Git is a distributed version control system
 - Provides access control, issue tracking, wiki, CI and other functionality
 - Most features are free public repositories